All Products

 GRANT ON CLUSTER default SELECT,INSERT ON *.* TO 'account1','account2'

-• Create an account by executing the CREATE USER statement, and grant permissions to the created account by executing the GRANT statement.
+• Create an account using the CREATE USER statement, and then grant permissions to the account using the GRANT statement.

-• Create an account and grant the DML permission at the cluster level to the account.
+• Create an account and grant it DML permissions at the cluster level.

 CREATE USER 'test' ON CLUSTER default IDENTIFIED WITH sha256_password BY 'Testpassword1';